WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-17-run-the-ci-pipeline-during-pull-request.md

   </p>
 </div>

-I fixed my unit test, added a link to the PB,I and fixed the suggested changes from the comment.
+I fixed my unit test, added a link to the PB, and fixed the suggested changes from the comment.
 The comment creator resolved the comment and this enabled me to complete the pull request.
 On the following screenshot, you can see that I also changed the title of the PR to have to PBI number and title in it.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/08/All-checks-passed.jpg"><img loading="lazy" src="/assets/img/posts/2020/08/All-checks-passed.jpg" alt="All checks passed" /></a>